-We understand our responsibility to address the waste that our operations produce, such as the waste that we produce by providing millions of electrical products to customers' homes, by managing logistical operations that send equipment across the U.K., by continuously expanding our network cables, and by employing more than 11,000 employees across the U.K. We are committed to creating a more environmentally-friendly and circular operational model where the materials that we use are reused so that they never become waste.
+We understand our responsibility to address the waste that our operations produce - from the provision of electrical products to customers' homes to our logistical operations that send equipment across the U.K. and the expansion of our network cables.
+We are committed to creating a more environmentally-friendly and circular operational model where the materials that we use are re-used so that they never become waste.
 We expect to save over 5,000 tonnes of waste by using recycled materials and by refurbishing and reusing returned customer products.
 We have therefore set ourselves the following targets to be achieved by the end of 2025: